 In the meantime, I hope you enjoy following my search for the sound of our most endearing pollinator.

 This project would not be possible without the very kind, ongoing assistance of Bumblebee Conservation Trust staff.
-I'm especially grateful to Darryl Cox for generously giving up his time to assist with identification as well as offering expert scientific advice on species, and Helen King for helping me connect with the right folks and patiently listening to my ideas.
+I'm especially grateful to Darryl Cox for generously giving up his time to assist with identification as well as offering expert scientific advice on species, as well as Helen King and Barnaby Smith for helping me connect with the right folks and patiently listening to my ideas.

 I'm also greatly indebted to numerous staff members and volunteers at some of the UK's most beautiful gardens, historic buildings and nature reserves, who have assisted with my work and kindly granted permission to record out of hours, or in locations not normally accessible to the general public.
 I have thanked them, where relevant, within each project entry.